pixashot/docs/core-concepts/browser-context.md

 ### Extension Management

-Extensions are loaded once and shared across all requests:
+Extensions are loaded once and shared across all requests.
+The `_get_extension_args` method determines which extensions to load based on environment variables:

 ```python
 def _get_extension_args(self):